top of page

 The Knight Family

-Knight Road is a common road everyone knows in Ambler when driving on the way to Wissahickon High School.
-But where did this name come from?
-Were there people associated with this last name?
+Knight Road, which runs alongside Wissahickon High School, is a well-know road in the Ambler area.
+But where did this name come from and who were the people associated with this last name?

 Giles Knight, Jr.

 The first Knight to arrive in the New World with William Penn was Giles Knight, Jr. (1653-1720).
-Giles was raised as a Quaker in Gloucestershire, England.
-He was married in England to Mary English, and they boarded on the ship with William Penn to settle in the New World.
-His wife's father purchased 500 acres of land in Byberry, Philadelphia: he gave one half to her brother Henry, and gave Giles the other half.
+Giles was raised a Quaker in Gloucestershire, England.
+He married Mary English in England, and they rode on the ship with William Penn to settle in the New World.
+His wife's father purchased 500 acres of land in an area called Byberry, Philadelphia County.
+Her father gave one half to her brother Henry, and the other half to Giles.

 Fun Fact #1: Giles's friends in England tried to persuade him and his wife to leave his first son Joseph behind, fearing he would get devoured by wild animals like wolves, bears, and panthers in Pennsylvania.

-After Giles, his wife and his son Joseph arrived in Byberry, his family spent 6 weeks in a cave until he constructed a wigwam where his family spent several months in.
-Due to his growing family, he built a log house.
-He was also a prosperous businessman.
-He owned a store selling dry goods, groceries, and other things in Byberry.
+After Giles, his wife and his son Joseph arrived in Byberry, his family spent 6 weeks living in a cave, until he constructed a wigwam in which his family lived for several months.
+Eventually, he built a log house.
+Giles became a prosperous businessman.
+He owned a store selling dry goods, groceries, and other things in Byberry, now a section of upper Northeast Philadelphia.

 The Knight Family Tree